-Whether it’s caffeinated or decaffeinated, coffee is associated with lower mortality, which suggests the association is not tied to caffeine.
+Whether it’s caffeinated or decaffeinated, coffee is associated with lower mortality, suggests a study from the Keck School of Medicine of USC.

 Here’s another reason to start the day with a cup of joe: Scientists have found that people who drink coffee appear to live longer.

-People who consumed one cup of coffee a day were 12 percent less likely to die compared to those who didn’t drink coffee.
-Coffee lovers who drank two to three cups a day reduced their chances of death by 18 percent.
+People who consumed one cup of coffee a day were 12% less likely to die compared to those who didn’t drink coffee.
+Coffee lovers who drank two to three cups a day reduced their chance of death by 18%.

 Call for an Appointment